HUMAN PHYSIOLOGY 1

 Maximum enrolment sizeN/A

-One 2.00 h unscheduled online class per week on any day including weekend during the day from week 0 to week 0 and delivered via online.
+One 2.00 hours unscheduled online class per week on any day including weekend during the day from week 10 to week 22 and delivered via online.

 Consists of various online videos and resources for students to watch, review and participate throughout the study period.

-One 3.00 h workshop per week on weekdays during the day from week 0 to week 0 and delivered via face-to-face.
+One 3.00 hours workshop per week on weekdays during the day from week 10 to week 22 and delivered via face-to-face.

 Face to face workshop will be interactive and a combination of enquiry based learning and practicals.